 Oru Inlet folding kayak [ULTIMATE 2-YEAR REVIEW]

 Two years ago, I purchased a brand-new Oru Inlet kayak from REI.
 You probably saw them on Shark Tank, too.
 Or maybe you read their folding kayak feature in National Geographic Magazine’s February 2023 article “The Future is Folded” about how the art of Origami has inspired innovation.
-Or perhaps you were deep in a foldable kayak Reddit thread or inspired by Instagram kayak quotes.
+Or perhaps you were deep in a foldable kayak Reddit thread or inspired by Instagram kayak quotes and nature quotes.

 Whatever the case, Oru struck a chord with a lot of us recreational kayakers – our need for a highly portable, lightweight, easy-to-store-and-transport boat, that doesn’t sacrifice on safety or performance.